 The covers around the entrance block of the store were also removed today during our visit, revealing banners exclaiming “We will be there on April the 5th”!Read More

 Tesla expecting fast growth in Europe, schedules opening of 30 new stations (bonus video from MWC14)

-Tesla, the pioneering producer of chic electric cars, announces ambition plans for European market, with 30 additional service and supercharger stations scheduled to open this year.
-The company says their high expectations will prove true as their potential customer base in the old continent is steadily growing.
-It expects combined sales in Europe and Asia will be twice higher than the sales in North America.
+Tesla, the pioneering producer of chic electric cars, announces ambitious plans for European market, with 30 additional service and supercharger stations scheduled to open this year.
+The company says their high expectations will prove accurate as their potential customer base in the old continent is steadily growing.
+It expects combined sales in Europe and Asia will be twice as high as sales in North America.

-The company who has already 14 stations in northern Europe said that it targets Europe as a priority market, and is determined to expand supercharger network to let people drive longer distances across the continent, according to the press release.Read More
+The company who has already 14 stations in northern Europe said that it targets Europe as a priority market, and is determined to significantly expand supercharger network to allow people to drive longer distances across the continent, according to the press release.Read More

 Socialbakers, a globally well-known social media analytics and optimization company, has closed a $26 million Series C financing round led by Index Ventures.
 Existing investor Earlybird also participated in the round.
 This is one of the largest funding rounds for a social analytics company outside North America.

 Third round came after a very successful year for Socialbakers, when the company added at least 1000 new corporate clients including Samsung, Disney, Universal and Discovery, and increased its revenues three-fold, according to the company announcement.Read More

 Redwood,CA-based programmatic advertising platform PubMatic announced that it has received $13 million investment led by Nokia Growth Partners.
 Current investors August Capital, Draper Fisher Jurvetson, Helion Ventures and Nexus have also participated in the funding.
 With the investment, John Gardner of NGP joins PubMatic’s executive board as an observer.
 The amount of shares that changed hands with the investment has not been disclosed.